For movie fans, a gift guide that goes beyond the cinema - WTOP News

 For the film buff in your life, there are plenty of gift options that go beyond a ticket to the cinema.
-Here’s some ideas to get the reels rolling.
+Here are some ideas to get the reels rolling.

 ACADEMY MUSEUM OF MOTION PICTURES VISIT (from $25)